Kargyraa – throat singing

 Undertone singing of the Turkic peoples of Central Asia

-In the steppe kargyraa Sven Grawunder found the same constriction as in the khöömej.
-The aryepiglottic folds that form this constriction are vibrated during singing in addition to the vocal cords.
-The result is a pseudoglottis, a second sound source.
-Apparently these coupled oscillations generate a period of oscillation with half the frequency of the singing tone and thus produce the overtones of a tone that lies one octave below the singing voice.
+Sven Grawunder found the same constriction in the steppe kargyraa as in khöömej.
+The aryepiglottic folds that form this constriction are oscillated in addition to the vocal cords when singing.
+This creates a pseudoglottis, a second sound source.
+Apparently, these coupled oscillations produce a period of oscillation at half the frequency of the singing tone, creating the overtones of a note one octave below the singing voice.

-It is also possible that the ventricular folds below the constriction are included in the phonation process.
-But since they are hidden in the picture, you wouldn’t see it.
-Studies by Tran Quang Hai, myself and others show that in the case of kargyraa techniques, the ventricular folds (false vocal cords) together with the vocal cords form a complex vibrational system without integrating the aryepiglottic folds.
+It is possible that the ventricular folds underneath the constriction are also involved in the phonation process.
+However, since they are covered in the picture, this cannot be seen.
+Studies by Tran Quang Hai, myself and others show that in Kargyraa techniques, the ventricular folds (false vocal folds) together with the vocal cords form a complex oscillatory system without involvement of the aryepiglottic folds.

 Kargyraa is not entirely risk-free to learn, as one can easily injure the vocal cords.
 You don’t need a deep voice.
 There is a wonderful recording of an 11-year-old singing this technique on the CD “Tuva” by zeitausendeins and the same recording on the CD “Deep in the Heart of Tuva” by ellipsis arts.